karmelyoei/Registration-form/README.md

 ## Error Handling:

-in the project you will see how it handled as these following [Check it out]('src/controllers/errors.js'):
+in the project you will see how it handled as these following (Check it out >>> 'src/controllers/errors.js'):

 - If validation fails, return a message to the user, with status code 400
 - if the user tries to use an endpoint that doesn’t exist return a 404 page.